martinfleis/phd-thesis/source/14_Morphometric elements of urban form.md

 # Morphometric elements of urban form

-> *The content of this chapter was partially published in @fleischmann2020.*
+> *The content of this chapter was partially published in @fleischmann2020.
+Relevant sections are therefore licensed accordingly.*

 The first half of the thesis presented the work in the field of morphometrics done so far, which was used as a basis for the formulation of hypothesis and research questions made in the previous chapter.
 The following chapter 6 is the first of the three chapters which focus on operationalising top-level ideas and answering questions posed in chapter 5.